mobify/workshop--adaptivejs-components/README.md

 ## Done!
 Onward!

+1. In the `workshop--adaptivejs-components` directory, run the following command to proceed to the project set up branch:

+    ```
+    git checkout part-4-create-new-component
+    ```

-Now, follow this link to the directions in the next branch's [README](https://github.com/mobify/workshop--adaptivejs-components/blob/part-4-create-new-component/README.md).
+2. Now, follow this link to the directions in the next branch's [README](https://github.com/mobify/workshop--adaptivejs-components/blob/part-4-create-new-component/README.md).